jakejs/jake/README.md

       // Does nothing
       jake.Task['foo:bar'].invoke();
-      // Only re-runs foo:bar, but not its prerequisites jake.Task['foo:bar'].re-enable();
+      // Only re-runs foo:bar, but not its prerequisites jake.Task['foo:bar'].reenable();
       jake.Task['foo:bar'].invoke();
     });

-The `re-enable` method takes a single Boolean arg, a 'deep' flag, which reenables the task's prerequisites if set to true.
+The `reenable` method takes a single Boolean arg, a 'deep' flag, which reenables the task's prerequisites if set to true.

     desc('Calls the foo:bar task and its prerequisites.');
     task('invokeFooBar', function () {